Introduction

 Embracing Agile methodologies

-- Implement iterative development cycles for continuous improvement
+- Implement iterative development cycles

-- Encourage frequent stakeholder feedback to ensure alignment with goals
+- Encourage regular stakeholder feedback

 Utilising project management software